joshuaseligman18/nebula-metrics/docs/content/contributing.md

       speed up Clippy's execution time. ***Do not forget to uncomment the file before packaging and committing.***
 * Format your code with Rustfmt and Prettier for consistency.
+* Use log messages to mark important events in the code.
+Logs can be accessed through the `journalctl` tool.

 ### After Development
 * Write appropriate tests for your new features and make sure they work as expected.